+Ready for some juicy stories?
+You’ve come to the right place.
 Hello and welcome!
 Drop your backpack and settle in for conversation and stories—the kind to be retold around the campfire, or at a family reunion: How did an angry letter almost get Terry kicked out of the University of Colorado?
 How did Ann wind up driving her soldier-boyfriend’s shiny Sting Ray convertible into a ditch on the way to Saint-Tropez?

-And now, we’ve returned to non-fiction – Sting Ray Summer, a memoir that retraces the bumpy trail of how we came to marry, a choice that set us on a path to adventures around the world: the Philippines, Mexico, the Solomon Islands, Kiribati, Peru, Argentina, Vietnam, Cambodia, Thailand, Myanmar, and various destinations in Europe.
+And now, we’ve returned to non-fiction—A Rendezvous to Remember, a memoir that retraces the bumpy trail of how we came to marry, a choice that set us on a path to adventures around the world: the Philippines, Mexico, Canada, the Solomon Islands, Kiribati, Australia, New Zealand, Hong Kong, Singapore, Fiji, Nauru, South Korea, Taiwan, Japan, Puerto Rico, Peru, Argentina, Guatemala, Cuba, Vietnam, Cambodia, Thailand, Myanmar, Costa Rica, and Italy, Germany, France, and other destinations in Europe.
+And more juicy stories.

 We think this is one of our best stories yet, so come join us.

-The road to Sting Ray Summer began with a simple question, “How should we celebrate our 50th wedding anniversary?”
+The road to A Rendezvous to Remember began with a simple question, “How should we celebrate our 50th wedding anniversary?”
 With a straight face, Terry said, “Let’s redo the trip that you and Jack Sigg took in the summer of ’64.
 You and me.
 Together.”
 Ann’s response: “What, are you nuts?”

 Apparently, we’re both nuts, because fifty years after the fact, we re-traced Ann’s European trip with her soldier-boyfriend and turned the summer of 1964 into a memoir.

 On the trip re-do and in the writing we scoured our memories, our letters, old newspapers and resurrected nuggets that neither of us knew or fully understood at the time.
-Others were secrets we had buried that none of our families or friends knew—until now.
+Others were juicy secrets we had buried that none of our families or friends knew—until now.
 Embarrassing or not, these stories and the choices we made insisted on coming back to life as part of our story.

 So welcome to our new meeting place, where we share our best stories.
 Bring your friends.
-And if you want to travel back in time with us to our first adventure of a lifetime—once we get our latest book, Sting Ray Summer, published – sign up for our newsletter below.
+And if you want to travel back in time with us to our first adventure of a lifetime—once we get our latest book, A Rendezvous to Remember, published—and sign up for our occasional news flashes below.

 Terry and Ann Marshall